KarthikNarayanP/azure_workshop_frontend/README.md

     ## Run the follwing command to create the docker file:

-    - docker build ./ -t awswrkshpaut:frontend -t awswrkshpaut:latest -t awswrkshpaut:1.0
+    - docker build ./ -t azurewrkshp-aut:frontend -t azurewrkshp-aut:latest -t azurewrkshp-aut:1.0

     ## Run the following command to run the docker file:
     -